AEBilgrau/AEBilgrau.github.io/content/posts/hierachical-edge-bundles.en.md

 ## Final remarks

-The hiearachical edge bundling plotting method certainly produces pretty graphics and useful in the right contexts.
-For them to be truely useful they need a careful construction of coloring, linewidth, and layout, and unfortunately the number of available layouts (in R) are lacking at the moment.
+The hierarchical edge bundling plotting method certainly produces pretty graphics and useful in the right contexts.
+For them to be truly useful they need a careful construction of coloring, line width, and layout, and unfortunately the number of available layouts (in R) are lacking at the moment.

+### Edits

+ * 2018-01-08 Minor grammar/typo fixes

 ## References